benwainwright/post-turtle/README.md

 ### Parameters

-All request fields can contain 'parameters' by using handlebars syntax.
-If a request contains parameters, it will have the following effect
+All request fields can contain 'parameters' by using a simplified handlebars syntax.
+If a request contains parameters in the form `{{ name : description }}`, it will have the following effect

 - Triggering the request via interactive mode will produce an input field for each parameter